Pyrite: Properties, Facts and Photos

 Article Pictures

-Pictures 1 and 3 in our article were taken during visits to the Harvard Museum of Natural History and London's Natural History Museum.
+The pyrite in pictures 1 and 3 are housed in the Harvard Museum of Natural History and the Natural History Museum, London.

-Pop-up photos: Copper and pyritohedron - Courtesy of Stan Celestian.
-Pyrite concretion - Courtesy of Ron Wolf.
+Copper, pyritohedron: Courtesy of Stan Celestian.
+Pyrite concretion: Courtesy of Ron Wolf.